 20%-Savings: This rule applies to any and all financial goals.
 This consists of savings and investments but also includes any debt reduction, such as additionally paying down your credit cards or student loans to become debt-free.
 The goal, of course, is to have zero debt, so the entire 20% is going towards savings, investment, and retirement.
 Balance your 20% to your comfort level to achieve your financial goals.

 30%-Personal: This rule applies to your personal spending budget.
 This is money towards nonessentials but enhances your lifestyle.
 It is the most flexible part of your spending and can give you some wiggle room to determine if you really want certain things in your life.
 This would be things such as entertainment, travel, pets, gym memberships, dining out, hobbies, or any other lifestyle choices and non-necessities.
 This also includes any maintenance spending for your non-essentials such as insurance or slip fees for your sailboat, as an example.
 30% of your take-home pay is your maximum, and the less you spend in this area, the more you can contribute to debt reduction and a financial savings cushion for yourself.

 This rule is a general guideline, especially if you’re new to budgeting and need a parameter to follow.
 It’s an excellent start to breaking down your spending and saving and can get you quickly on track with your budget.

 Budgeting is a mindset.
 If you give yourself parameters to follow and stick within your guidelines, you’ll see a significant improvement in your spending and saving habits, and will be on your way to your financial goals.
 Start with these rules and adjust them as you need to and are able.
 Within time, you’ll find yourself on the right track to becoming the master of your money!

-Michelle Birge is a blogger on Medium.com.
-She writes on money, self-improvement and inspires people towards living a passionate life.
-You can find her blog here, or email her at email@example.com.
+This piece was written by Michelle Birge.
+Michelle is a blogger on Medium.com.
+She writes on self-improvement and inspires people towards living a passionate life.
+You can find her blog here, or email her at firstname.lastname@example.org.